Community Service

 Court ordered community service assigned from the local courts.

 A. Court ordered community service clients are assigned by the courts and supervised by the Calhoun County Commission.
-It is a labor force that is assigned to various non-profit organizations, litter control, animal control, parks and recreations, churches and many other community based activities.
+It is a labor force that is assigned to litter control.

 Q. Are the court ordered community service clients inmates?

-A. No, they're people just like you and me, who because of certain minor infractions of the law have been given probation and court ordered by the judges to assist the community.
+A. No, they're people just like you and me, who because of certain minor infractions of the law have been given probation and court ordered by the judges to assist the community through direct supervision of the county.

 Q. What types of offenses did they commit to obtain community service?

 A. Usually minor infractions of the law where they cannot pay their fine such as traffic offenses, and other minor misdemeanor offenses or felonies.
-Instead of throwing them in jail and burdening the taxpayer, they're put to work.
+Instead of overcrowding the jail, which places a burden on the taxpayers, clients are put to work with the county to pay their fines off, and save the county thousands of dollars through in kind labor.

 Q. Are these clients dangerous criminals?

-A. Typically clients are carefully screened by the judges and probation officers before they are selected to perform community service work.
+A. Typically clients are carefully screened by the judges and probation officers before they are selected to perform court ordered community service work.
+In addition the clients are under direct supervision by assigned county employees.